ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 For example, use `list[int]` instead of `typing.List[int]`, `dict[str, float]` instead of `typing.Dict[str, float]`, and so on.
 PEP 585 (Python 3.9) enabled this, so the `typing` module's capitalized aliases (List, Dict, etc.) are no longer necessary in new code.
-These generics let you specify element types: e.g.
+These generics specify element types: e.g.
 `list[int]` means "list of ints."
 (Note: